Wemino/EchoPatch/README.md

 - **MaxFPS** (`MaxFPS` in `EchoPatch.ini`): Set the maximum framerate.
 A value of `0` disables the limiter, any other value enables it.
 - **Dynamic VSync** (`DynamicVsync` in `EchoPatch.ini`): When enabled (`1`), VSync synchronizes frame updates to your monitor’s refresh rate, reducing screen tearing and shadow flickering.
 VSync will only be enabled if your monitor’s refresh rate is lower than `MaxFPS`, otherwise it remains off.
 Set to `0` to disable.

-## FPS Drop Fix
+## Input & Frame Drop Fixes
-Stops the game from initializing all HID devices to prevent framerate drops over time, rather than intercepting the call as in other fixes.
+- **FPS Drop Fix**: Stops the game from initializing all HID devices to prevent framerate drops over time, rather than intercepting the call as in other fixes.

-## Input Lag Fix
-Disabled the `SetWindowsHookEx` call to reduce input lag and improve responsiveness.
+- **Input Lag Fix**: Disables the `SetWindowsHookEx` call to reduce input lag and improve responsiveness.

 ## Fix Keyboard Input Initialization
 Corrects key mapping on non-English systems to prevent “[unassigned]” entries in controls mapping.